 There is huge space for the driver and front passenger, but less for those in the back thanks to the swooping roofline.
 It’s by no means cramped in the back, but the X5 M is roomier.

 The X6 M comes with a 550-litre boot.
 That is 100 litres less than what you get in a X5 M, but few sports cars have boots as big, and the X6 M is as fast as many sports cars.

 For a 2.3 tonne, high-riding SUV, the X6 M is surprisingly good to drive.
-The huge grip coupled with almost no body roll astonished testers.
-They struggled to believe the speed at which the X6 M can go around a race track or a twisty B-road.
-Thanks to different driving modes, the SUV feels as much at home covering huge distances on the motorway as it is in a winding mountain pass.
-There isn’t a better handling large SUV currently on sale.
+The huge grip coupled with almost no body roll astonishes after a short blast on a twisty road.
+Thanks to different driving modes, the SUV feels as much at home covering huge distances on the motorway as it is on a winding mountain pass.
+You’ll struggle to believe the speed at which the X6 M can go around a race track or a twisty B-road.

 The slightly firm suspension and the tyre roar when on the motorway are some of the few drawbacks of this incredibly capable all-rounder.

 Although the eight-speed automatic is a conventional and not a DSG one it has proven itself in the M5 and the speed of gear changes is comparable to a DSG gearbox.
-Testers admit it’s not as fast as Porsche’s dual-clutch PDK when you ask it to change down more than one gear, though.
+It’s not as fast as Porsche’s dual-clutch PDK when you ask it to change down more than one gear, though.

 Although there isn’t a Euro NCAP safety score, we are confident BMW has pulled all the stops to make one of it fastest and heaviest cars as safe as possible.
 The four-wheel-drive system provides unflappable grip, and the brakes give impressive stopping power for the 2.3-tonne car.